 Everything we do now, plus grant our own degrees

 We will continue to offer the same breadth of programming and credentials we do now, plus grant our own degrees.
 This means RDC will continue to offer trades, certificates, diplomas, graduate certificates and applied degrees, as well as collaborative degrees with our partners, in a variety of program areas.
-As a university, we will be a comprehensive regional teaching institution and will provide more opportunities with our breadth of programs for students to complete their studies in central Alberta and stay in our region after graduation.
+As a university, we will provide more opportunities with our breadth of programs for students to complete their studies in central Alberta and stay in our region after graduation.

 Our institution will continue to measure our success by who we let in, not who we keep out.
 We will fail if our students are not challenged by programs that stretch them, empower them, and prepare them for the ever-changing nature of work.
 Applied learning, and applied research that connects students with leaders in business, industry and the not-for-profit sectors, solving real world problems, will be the centrepiece of what we continue to do.